Greece Moments Greece Moments

 Music Village Agios Lavrentios

-The picturesque village is located southeast of Drakia and immediately enchants with its traditional architecture.
-Agios Lavrentios is home to many historic mansions and a very cozy village square overshadowed by large plane trees.
+The picturesque village is located southeast of Drakia and immediately enchants visitors with its traditional architecture.
+Agios Lavrentios is home to many historic mansions and a very cozy village square shaded by large plane trees.

 Agios Lavrentios Volos Griechenland